Locations:

 A note from Cleveland Clinic

-Posterior vitreous detachment (PVD) occurs when the gel that fills the eyeball separates from the retina.
-It’s a natural, normal part of aging.
+Posterior vitreous detachment is a natural process.
+It happens when the gel that fills your eyeball separates from your retina.
 PVD can cause floaters or flashes in your sight, which usually become less noticeable over time.
-The condition isn’t painful, and it doesn’t cause vision loss on its own.
-But you should see an eye specialist to make sure you don’t have another problem, such as a retinal tear.
+The condition isn’t painful and it doesn’t cause vision loss on its own.
+But you should see an eye specialist to make sure you don’t have another problem, like a retinal tear.

 Medically Reviewed